cacheflow/node-mercury-parser/README.md

 ## Overview
 A promise-based Node wrapper around the [Mercury web parser] API.
 ## Installation
-Make sure you obtain an API key from https://mercury.postlight.com/web-parser/ Install the package with
+Make sure you obtain an API key from https://mercury.postlight.com/web-parser/.

+Install the package with:

 ```
 npm install node-mercury-parser --save
 ```